 Overview of the features

-The Pro pad comes with eight drum pads.
+The Pro pad comes with eight pads.
 As mentioned above, these include six on the main pad and others on each top corner.

 - Built in-drum kits and sounds.
 You get a wide range of acoustic, electronic, and world music with these pads.
 This allows the player to choose any genre they love and create beautiful sounds.

 - Versatility.
-A user is free to change the pads into a mini drum kit.
+A user is free to change the pads into a mini kit.
 You can make it a kick, a hi-hat controller, and two extra pads.
 This means you have access to limitless possibilities.
-You can record live hits from an acoustic drum set and load it here.
+You can record live hits from an acoustic set and load it here.

 How can you use the Alesis Sample Pad Pro?